mishra1010/DataScience/readme.md

 Corelation coefficient

-We take attributes which are not directly corelated, so use pearson coefficient Corelation
+We take attributes which are not directly corelated, so use pearson coefficient Correlation

-we plot scatter matrix chart to see the corelation among attributes
+we plot scatter matrix chart to see the correlation among attributes

 from pandas.plotting import scatter_matrix